gerardrbentley/uber-nyc-pickups-duckdb/README.md

 ## Analysis

-*TODO:* Compare filtering and averaging midpoint with duckdb
+Read more in the accompanying [blog post](https://tech.gerardbentley.com/python/data/intermediate/2022/04/26/holy-duck.html) ✍🏻

 I wrote the `load_data` function above to match what the original code does, which is **load** the data into a `Dataframe`, not just load the schema.
 After it's loaded then `pandas` and `numpy` are used for some additional filtering and computation.

 The real point of `duckdb` is to do your filtering and computation **before** loading all of your data into memory.

-For parity with the streamlit demo `load_data` looks like:
+For parity with the streamlit demo `load_data` originally would be:

 ```py
     data = duckdb.arrow(data)